gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

   - Playbook contains a list of plays.
   - Each "play", mainly has 2 sections: 1) play-level parameters and 2) one or more "tasks"
   - Each "tasks" section contains a list of modules.
-  - Each "module" consits a list of actions (~commands).
+  - Each "module" consists a list of actions (~commands).
   - All this is written in YAML format.
 - Here is a typical structure: